AlirezaIvaz/BottomDialog/README.md

 bottomDialog.show();
 ```

+## Night theme

+BottomDialog supports the auto night theme.
+When the app is set to the night theme, the night theme is automatically applied to BottomDialog.
+You just have to follow [this Android guide](https://developer.android.com/guide/topics/ui/look-and-feel/darktheme) for your app.

 ## License
 	Copyright 2016-2018 Javier Santos
+	Copyright 2017-2020 Alireza Ivaz

 	Licensed under the Apache License, Version 2.0 (the "License");
 	you may not use this file except in compliance with the License.